Directing

 COPENHAGEN (2017)

-My senior thesis project at Northwestern University.
-In a play about the line between memory and truth, I worked with the actors to discover different possible realities for the characters – and allowed the characters to blur those realities throughout the play.
-Staged simply with three chairs in a small blackbox, the talented cast spoke directly to the audience, bringing a sense of joviality to a rather dire discussion of nuclear war.
+My senior thesis at Northwestern University.
+A play about the line between memory and truth, staged simply with three chairs in a small blackbox.
+Presented with no fourth wall, the company brought a sense of joviality to an increasingly dire discussion of nuclear war.

 PC: Lorraine Rough Photography, 2016